You must be signed in to read the rest of this article.

 • Consent forms are kept on file in the clinical record as record of patient agreement for treatment.

 • Medication history and prescription forms are a crucial component of the clinical record.
-Any time a medication is prescribed to a patient, it is noted with the progress notes.
+Anytime a medication is prescribed to a patient, it is noted with the progress notes.
 Some practices do keep copies of the patient prescription, while others use a stamped template in their progress notes.
+A copy of electronic scripts is automatically kept in the chart.

 • Copies of laboratory tests are kept with the patient record with a notation made in the progress notes of when the patient was referred for testing, the date, and the prognosis of the tests.